xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/managing_vendors.md

 Note that approving or rejecting a vendor application triggers an email notification to the applicant (This is enabled by the "Vendor account approved" or "Vendor account rejected" {% link "email notifications" ref_7DW1NMak %}).

-## Adding new vendors via the Admin area
+## Adding New Vendors via the Admin Area

 The store administrator can create user profiles for vendor users via the Users section of the store's Admin area.